Guide to the Capital One Purchase Eraser tool (erase restaurant and streaming expenses through April 30, 2021)

 There are a handful of ways you can choose to use Capital One miles, but you’ll get the best value by using them for travel.
 For example, you can redeem for gift cards or a statement credit at 0.5 cents per point — that’s only half the rate you’ll receive if using your miles towards travel.

-Plus, through June 30, 2020, you can use Capital One miles for eligible restaurant delivery, takeout and streaming service purchases.
+Plus, you can use Capital One miles for eligible restaurant delivery, takeout and streaming service purchases.
+This option was set to expire at the end of September but has since been extended through April 30, 2021.
 Since nobody’s traveling right now, that’s a great temporary addition!

 Step 4.
 Choose the purchases you want to erase